lsst-sitcom/sitcomtn-109/index.rst

 Results
 ---------

-.. list-table:: RMS greater than required in the first 3 s
+.. list-table:: # Events with RMS greater than required in the first 3 s
    :widths: 25 25 50
    :header-rows: 1